Ashton-Sidhu/aethos/README.md

   - Model analysis use cases - Confusion Matrix, ROC Curve, all metrics, decision tree plots, etc.
   - Model interpretability - Local through SHAP and LIME, global through Morris Sensitivity
   - Interactive checklists and tips to either remind or help you through your analysis.
+  - Comparing train and test data distribution
+  - Exporting trained models as a service (Generates the necessary code, files and folder structure)

 Plus more coming soon such as:

   - Testing for model drift
-  - Comparing train and test data distribution
   - Recommendation models
   - Statistical tests - Anova, T-test, etc.
   - Pre-trained models - BERT, GPT2, etc.
   - Parralelization through Dask and/or Spark
-  - Uniform API for deep learning models and automated code and file generation jupyter notebook development, python file of your data    pipeline and Docker/Kubernetes file of your model as a microservice.
+  - Uniform API for deep learning models and automated code and file generation jupyter notebook development, python file of your data    pipeline.

 Aethos makes it easy to PoC, experiment and compare different techniques and models from various libraries.
 From imputations, visualizations, scaling, dimensionality reduction, feature engineering to modelling, model results and model deployment - all done with a single, human readable, line of code!